build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 - The public IP of the instance to use in your browser to see the Python web app running
 - An SSH command to access the instance

-We are now ready to deploy the stack.
+We're now ready to deploy the stack.

 ### Checkpoint 2